andycroll/andycroll.com/_posts/2022/2022-11-14-safely-remove-a-column-field-from-active-record.md

 Look into the [`strong_migrations` gem](https://github.com/ankane/strong_migrations) that was initially developed at InstaCart.

-It blocks and warns you, with lovely helpful instructions, if your migration has the possibility of blocking reads or writes for more than a few seconds or (like in this case) has a good chance of causing application errors.
+It blocks potentially dangerous migrations and warns you, with lovely helpful instructions, if you code might block reads or writes for more than a few seconds or (like in this case) has a good chance of causing application errors.

 ## Why not?